NSHipster/ContactTracing-Framework-Interface/README.md

-**As of April 29, Apple has renamed the ContactTracing framework to ExposureNotification, and provided [official documentation ](https://developer.apple.com/documentation/exposurenotification).
-This project will no longer be updated.**
+**Apple has renamed the ContactTracing framework to ExposureNotification, and as of April 29, now provides [official documentation ](https://developer.apple.com/documentation/exposurenotification).
+Please refer to the official resources for information relating to these technologies.
+The information in this repository is no longer accurate, and will not be updated.**

+* * *

 # Contact Tracing Framework